Oct 9, 2024

 Behavioural finance examines the psychological factors that influence investor behaviour.
 Understanding these factors is essential for effective risk management.
 The risk pyramid reminds investors that not all investments have the same level of risk and that they must make conscious choices based on their financial goals and risk tolerance.

 Carl Icahn, a notable activist investor, has emphasized the need for investors to remain disciplined in their approach.
-He stated, “In life, you either have to be a warrior or a worrier.”
-This reinforces the idea that understanding risk and managing it effectively can empower individuals to make confident investment decisions.
+He stated, “In life, you have to be a warrior or a worrier.”
+This reinforces the idea that understanding and managing risk can empower individuals to make confident investment decisions.
 The risk pyramid acts as a tool to help investors identify their position on the risk spectrum and develop strategies that align with their goals.

 Adapting to Market Conditions